-Ten members of the Faculty of Arts & Science who retired this year were honored at a reception after the June 9 faculty meeting.
-Some of the retirees spoke with Dartmouth Now about their time at Dartmouth and what they’ll miss about teaching at the College, and some shared their plans for the future.
+Eleven members of the Faculty of Arts and Sciences who retired this year were honored at a reception on May 20 at the Hanover Inn.
+Some of the retirees wrote to Dartmouth News about their time at Dartmouth and their plans for the future.

 The largest part of my life’s research has involved the law and economics of local zoning and land use regulation.
 My students have contributed to my understanding of this with their term papers and in-class discussion, and I will miss that in retirement.